KablamoOSS/kombustion/documentation/content/guides/plugins.md

 date = "2018-06-14T00:00:00+10:00"
 weight = 20
 draft = false
-bref = "A plugin’s purpose is to transform input YAML into Cloudformation resources, outputs or mappings." toc = true layout  = "docs"
+bref = "A plugin’s purpose is to transform input YAML into CloudFormation resources, outputs or mappings." toc = true layout  = "docs"
 +++